Orbital equivalence classes of finite coverings of geodesic flows: Classification of finite coverings of geodesic flows up to isotopy and orbital equivalence

-This remark makes also clear that all the finite covers $M_1(\Sigma)$ of index $n$ along fibers are all homeomorphic one to the others: there are all circle bundles over $\Sigma$ of Euler class $(2g-2)/n$.
+This remark makes also clear that all the finite covers $M_1(\Sigma)$ of degree $n$ along fibers are all homeomorphic one to the others: there are all circle bundles over $\Sigma$ of Euler class $(2g-2)/n$.